-An international roaming SIM is provided with the Worldwide module and may be activated following the steps listed in ["Activate a 4G LTE CAT M1 Cellular Plan" on page 39](#).
+An international roaming SIM is provided with the Worldwide module and may be activated following the steps listed in "Activate a 4G LTE CAT M1 Cellular Plan" on page 46.
 However, there may be regions that are not covered by the provided SIM card.
 In this case, a local SIM card must be activated and operated with this device to acquire connectivity services.

 1. Work with the local Banner technical support person to identify and purchase machine-to-machine (M2M) (data plan only) SIM cards in 3FF 'micro' form factor.
-Typical monthly data use will be 20-50 MB per month.
-When choosing a plan, pay close attention to data rates.
 2. When activating the SIM, note the Access Point Name (APN) that the SIM provider states to use with their SIM.
 The IMEI is the 15-digit number on top of the cell module PCB, below the words Telit ME910G1-WW and above the barcode.
 The ICCID is the 20-digit number printed on the SIM card itself.